stephlaurrain/pythonWavSplitter/README.md

 you'll find your splitted drumkit into data/sounds/result

-change parameters in data/default.json (or your own json file as a parameter for python3 run.py [command] [json parameter file name without .json] )
+change parameters in data/default.json (or your own json file as a parameter for python3 run.py split [json parameter file name without .json] )

 enjoy !